DanelBanel/FootballTracker/README.md

 I used python3.11  for this, as the python package *onnx* does not behave well with 3.13.

 ### Installation

+I have only tried to setup this project and its dependencies on MacOS and Windows.
+The steps may (and probably will) differ between versions and current configuration etcetc

+#### Windows
 This was done on Windows 10:

 Using chocolatey